-ENTERPRISES POLICIES FOR SUSTAINABLE DEVELOPMENT IN THE CONTEXT OF COVID-19
+NATIONAL AND ENTERPRISE POLICIES FOR SUSTAINABLE DEVELOPMENT IN THE CONTEXT OF COVID-19

+Author 1a, Author 2b, and Author 3c*

+aAffiliation

+bAffiliation

+cAffiliation

+*Corresponding author:

+Declaration of interest:

+Funding:

 Abstract

-The COVID-19 pandemic, which is still in full swing, is a current challenge for all mankind, which has very severe social and economic consequences.
-Since the beginning of the pandemic, each state has acted to support its own economy.
-The most exposed economic sectors are: services, tourism and transport.
-The decrease of the domestic demand but also of the international demand for goods and services, caused by the spread of COVID-19, led to the decrease of the production, of the services offer.
-During 2020, the increase in the production price generated by the obstacles in the supply of raw materials, materials, etc. is estimated, but also, with pressures on sales prices, due to declining demand.

-However, businesses must find a way to survive, to grow sustainably in the medium term at least.
-Thus, they must find solutions that they can apply as soon as possible.
-These solutions are represented by the policies that organizations establish and implement.

-Enterprise policies are represented by a set of objectives set in the medium term, which refers to all activities of the enterprise or only to important components of the organization, together with: necessary resources, major actions to be taken, main managers and executors, sources of financing, completion deadlines, but also intermediate deadlines, efficiency indicators (global but also partial).
-The paper presents the influence of the COVID-19 pandemic on the economic environment, the need for sustainable business development, in this context but also the medium-term policies needed to be applied to overcome this global crisis.
+The ongoing COVID-19 pandemic has had very severe social and economic consequences.
+Despite these challenges, businesses must find ways to survive and grow sustainably in at least the medium term.
+Thus, they must quickly identify applicable solutions in the form of enterprise policies.
+To address this need, this study describes the COVID-19 pandemic’s influence on the economic environment, highlights the importance of sustainable business development in this context, and identifies the medium-term policies required to overcome this crisis.
+Specifically, this study lays out national policies that can help to ensure sustainable development as well as a set of enterprise policies, which are generally medium-term objectives that may refer to all of an enterprise’s activities or to only its important components.
+These enterprise policies assist in managing COVID-19 infections among employees and in maintaining and enhancing economic indicators during the COVID-19 pandemic to ensure sustainable development.

-Keywords: enterprises policies, sustainable development, context of COVID-19, quality of life, economic relaunch,
+Keywords: enterprise policies, sustainable development, COVID-19 pandemic, quality of life, economic relaunch

-Clasificare JEL : M40, M41
+JEL Classifications: M40, M41

+NATIONAL AND ENTERPRISE POLICIES FOR SUSTAINABLE DEVELOPMENT IN THE CONTEXT OF COVID-19

 1. Introduction

-The year 2019 was a slow, relatively quiet one, the world having of course its “normal” problems [11].

-The coronavirus pandemic (which occurred in December 2019 in Wuhan, China) required the isolation of citizens, not necessarily as a measure to defeat the virus, but to slow down the infection process, so as not to exceed the capacity of the public health system to cope [5].
-This imposed isolation has created difficulties in the functioning of national economies.
-Public policies were oriented towards man, towards the health of the individual.
-The economic consequences have exceeded all expectations.
-The isolation of the population has destroyed the relationship between employee and employer, between producer and customer, both nationally and internationally.
-Thus, economic structures and relations were severely affected.
-The borders have been closed, which has affected the global economy.
-This pandemic has highlighted the importance of being prepared for any crisis that may arise [10].

-The COVID-19 pandemic that generates economic effects difficult to assess for now, is also a psychological pandemic, which brings disruptions in human behavior, and which influences the functioning of all markets: goods, capital, and services, monetary, financial.
+Although most of 2019 was slow and relatively quiet [11], the COVID-19 pandemic, which began in December 2019 in Wuhan, China, required countries to impose isolation on their citizens.
+This measure was not necessarily intended to defeat the virus but rather was meant to slow the infection process to avoid exceeding the public health system’s capacity to handle the crisis [5].
+These public isolation policies were oriented towards individual health, and their economic consequences have been worse than expected.
+Imposing isolation has made it difficult for national economies to function.
+Isolation has destroyed relationships between employees and employers and between producers and customers both within and across nations.
+Economic structures and relations have been severely affected as a result.
+Borders have also been closed, which has affected the global economy.
+The COVID-19 pandemic’s precise economic effects are difficult to assess at present.
+However, it is also a psychological pandemic and, thus, has disrupted human behavior and impacted the functionality of all markets, including goods, capital, services, monetary, and financial markets.

-There are also some positive effects of the pandemic: the digitalization of government but also of the whole social life is accelerated, distance education is intensified, businesses are operating more and more in the online environment, the consumption of local products is increasing.
+The pandemic has also had some positive effects.
+For example, the digitalization of government and social life in general has been accelerated, the spread of distance education has been intensified, businesses are increasingly operating in the online environment, and the consumption of local products is growing.
+Additionally, it has highlighted the importance of preparing for any crisis that may arise [10].